DevExpress/devextreme-documentation/concepts/05 UI Components/DateBox/16 Synchronize Two DateBoxes.md

-**DateBox** UI components are often coupled for selecting a date interval.
+DateBox UI components are often coupled for selecting a date interval.
 In this case, you need to synchronize the **DateBoxes** to prevent a user from selecting an interval whose start date is later than the end date.
-For this, limit one **DateBox**'s range depending on the other's value as shown in the example below.
+For this, limit one DateBox's range depending on the other's value as shown in the example below.

 ---
 ##### jQuery